 and how it works.
 The site gives detailed information on the way animal tracking works for many different species and the differences between marine, land and bird tracking.
 It also provides a list of dozens of other sites to help research further into different topics.
 From SpaceToday.org.

 Sea Turtle Conservation site that provides information on sea turtles, including general information, different types of species, their habitats, and current threats they face.
 The page also includes a list of dozens of turtles being tracked.
 The list includes each turtle’s name, an interactive map of where they have traveled, and individual facts about that specific turtle like total distance traveled and speed.

 Water Planet hosts real-life swim with dolphin tours in Panama City Beach, FL.
 Their site provides information about dolphins and interacting with them.
 Provides videos, photography, and articles.

 From Earthtrust, a wildlife conservation organization.
 The website has a lot of information about programs for protecting endangered species, including whales, dolphins, tigers, rhinos, and many others.

 Greet Barrier Reef: Endangered Species

-On-line tutorial for great barrier reef animals: Corals, Green Sea Turtles, Humpback Whales and Dugongs.
+An educational page for kids from Sheppard Software about great barrier reef animals: Corals, Green Sea Turtles, Humpback Whales, and Dugongs.

 Whales Teaching Guide